Irenezs/Notes/Physics.md

 		- In Paper
 	- 4
 		- B should be used for a lift cable.
 This is as it has a high breaking stress, and YM.
 All other materials rejected in part due to lower breaking stresses.
 		- D should be chosen for a bungee cord.
 This is as it can store a large amount of energy before failure.
-Not A as it is b
+Not A as it is brittle.
+- 4
+	-